jeisaRaja/doomerang/README.md

 Here's a couple of player mechanic I can think of:
 - dash, this is for more efficient and to counter stunner zombie, also can be used to bounce off wall

-if can add more, what do you think could make the game more fun? i want the game to feel fast paced and addicting, not just play one time cus it's a game for gamejam, i want to make it even if you die and fail, you want to play again sort of like flappy bird before, its a very simple game but somehow people play it again and again